 Jump to …

-- Blue Cash Preferred® Card from American Express: Best for cash back on groceries with high spending
+- Blue Cash Preferred® Card from American Express: Best for cashback rewards on groceries

 - Blue Cash Everyday® Card from American Express: Best for cash back on groceries with moderate spending.